alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 - accepts a finite set of patterns
 - matches all patterns simultaneously
 - constructs a finite state machine from patterns backed by [a Trie](https://en.wikipedia.org/wiki/Trie)
-- additional "failure" links between nodes that allows to continue traversal in case of match failure
+- constructs additional "failure" links between nodes that allows to continue traversal in case of match failure

 "The complexity of the algorithm is linear in the length of the strings plus the length of the searched text plus the number of output matches.
 Note that because all matches are found, there can be a quadratic number of matches if every substring matches" We aren't interested in the output and can stop when any match is found; the complexity is much better for us.

 The algorithm was used in the `fgrep` utility (an early version of `grep`).
-You can play with [the animated version of the algorithm here.](http://blog.ivank.net/aho-corasick-algorithm-in-as3.html)
+You can play with [an animated version of the algorithm here.](http://blog.ivank.net/aho-corasick-algorithm-in-as3.html)